TS Queen Mary

 - Masts shortened in 1969 so that she could sail under the new Kingston Bridge on which a new motorway ran through Glasgow

-- After the 1969 season, Glasgow sailings were withdrawn and she sailed out of Gourock
+- After the 1969 season, Glasgow sailings were withdrawn (with the new bridge still unfinished) and she sailed out of Gourock

 - Lost her bow rudder in a collision with US tug Natick in July 1972 off the Cloch lighthouse and sailed for the remainder of the season with twisted bow plates